KORINZ/housing-price-prediction/README.md

 If so, the capped values need to be either removed or reevaluated.
 - From histograms, many data are *skewed right*, which can make machine learning algorithms hard to detect patterns.
 A transformation will be needed.
+- - To avoid sampling bias, stratified sampling needs to be implemented.
+- `cut` method from `pandas` library is used to create the income category.
+- Creating training and test sets by using `train_test_split` from `sklearn.model_selection` utility.
+-

+### 3. Gaining insight from the data

 ### 4. Preprocessing the data

-- Creating training and test sets.

 ### 5. Choosing a model